VIDA-NYU/openclean-core/docs/source/clean.rst

     misspelled_data['Borough'].value_counts()

 We see there are empty values in this column.
-First let's update them using a lambda function that uses the is_empty value function.
+First, let's update them using a lambda function that uses the is_empty value function.

 .. jupyter-execute::